 Through key stage 2, the computing curriculum aims to deepen understanding of computer science, information technology and digital literacy.
 Children become more skilled, and critical, users of technology, choosing tools that helps them achieve their goals while developing safe, and acceptable, online behaviours.

 Book now and you will be automatically registered for the scheduled sessions for the course.
 Remote CPD courses have live, facilitator-led sessions and are not available for instant access.
-Please refer to the schedule of dates publised for each course instance.

 Who is it for?

-02 | Understanding and using networks improve your knowledge of curriculum content and what children should know about computer networks, the internet and safely navigating the associated risks.
+• 02 | Computer systems and networks – Improve your understanding of curriculum content and vocabulary of what children should know about computers, computer networks and the internet.
 Learn about how data is transmitted between computers and how web services work, such as search engines and the World Wide Web.

 How will you learn?

 Scheduled live, interactive online sessions led by an experienced practitioner.
 Flexible facilitator-supported, participant-led sessions, involving deep exploration of the subject content.

 • Develop subject knowledge and teaching approaches to support effective learning in computing

 • Understand the basis on how computer systems and networks work

 • Increase understanding of computational thinking and how this is developed across KS2.